messman/ts-webpack-builder/README.md

 - You don't get optimization, tree-shaking, etc.
 - You can't run other plugins, like `babel`.

 Thus, this package was born.
+It's like many others, but I wanted to create one myself.
+If you want a package that's going to be better supported or more powerful, check out [ts-engine](https://ts-engine.dev/).

 ## Features

 - Can run for both client (web) and server (node) libraries.
-(They require different bundling strategies that webpack handles.)
+(They require different bundling strategies.)
 - Hides webpack config for libraries behind-the-scenes so it doesn't have to be added to every project.
 - Optionally can run the code through babel (and also hides it behind the scenes so it doesn't have to be added to every project).
+(This hasn't been well-tested.)
 - Includes a `watch` setting.
 - Can be imported and run from code or run through a CLI for direct builds from `package.json`.
 - Creates UMD libraries.
-- Also supports running webpack configurations for applications
-  - Uses `nodemon` to do so, so it auto-restarts the application when you rebuild.

 ## Build